EugeneN/twic/README.md

 # README #

 Twic is a simple reader of a Twitter user's home feed.
 It's main goal is a search of a better Twitter feed usage experience.
-Currently it has next features:
+Currently it has the following features:

 - reasonably minamalistic visual appearance, with just a list of tweets and a Refresh button - a single button application :-)